Vinilificio/vinilificio.com/en/cover-packaging.md

 * Matt varnishes

-### Internal envelope
+### Inner Sleeve

-The inner envelopes are of  white or black paper, with a central hole and with or without antistatic polylining.
+The inner sleeve are of white or black paper, with a central hole and with or without antistatic polylining.

 ### Disco Bag